-Our Congregation sets priorities that guide our prayerful preaching to raise awareness and focus ministry activities — and we always strive to address injustice in a spirit of respect, compassion, and solidarity.
+Our Congregation follows Direction Statements and sets priorities that guide our prayerful preaching to raise awareness and focus ministry activities — and we always strive to address injustice in a spirit of respect, compassion, and solidarity.

 Essential to supporting God’s work today, we look to the root causes of injustice, collaborating with individuals and other organizations working to raise awareness and provide support when and where we are called.

 The Catholic Church and the Dominican Order provide a rich heritage of the knowledge required to build a just society – one where all of humanity can realize Jesus’ dream that all “may have life and have it more abundantly.”
 (John 10.10)